 During this week you’ll learn how to interview and negotiate, while building your online presence.

 You find and apply to the companies of your dreams, while we help you negotiate and leverage our extensive hiring network.

-We constantly improve on it based on the ever changing needs of the technology industry, and feedback from our students and alumni.
+We constantly improve our curriculum based on new trends, changing needs of the tech industry, and feedback from our students and alumni.